douglashill/KeyboardKit/README.md

 This project is in its early stages, and is under active development.
 So far these components are available:

-- `KeyboardTableView`: A `UITableView` subclass that allows navigation and selection using arrow keys and space or return.
+- `KeyboardTableView`: A `UITableView` subclass that supports navigation and selection using arrow keys and space or return.
-- `KeyboardScrollView`: A `UIScrollView` subclass that allow scrolling using arrow keys, option + arrow keys, command + arrow keys, space, page up, page down, home and end
+- `KeyboardScrollView`: A `UIScrollView` subclass that supports scrolling using arrow keys, option + arrow keys, command + arrow keys, space, page up, page down, home and end
-- `KeyboardTabBarController`: A `UITabBarController` subclass that allows navigating between tabs using cmd + number on a hardware keyboard.
+- `KeyboardTabBarController`: A `UITabBarController` subclass that supports navigating between tabs using cmd + number on a hardware keyboard.
 - `KeyboardApplication` and `KeyboardWindowScene`: `UIApplication` and `UIWindowScene` subclasses that support making new windows (cmd + N), closing windows (cmd + W), cycling keyboard focus between visible windows (cmd + \`), and showing app settings in the Settings app (cmd + ,).

 ## Requirements